Dubbed 'the mother of rock', Lillian Roxon was the most influential rock journalist in the world from the mid-1960s to the early 1970s.

 Dame Edna Everage

-Who could have guessed that a suburban housewife from Moonee Ponds would become the gigastar Dame Edna Everage is today?
+Who could have guessed that a suburban housewife from Moonee Ponds would become the gigastar Dame Edna Everage?

 The Man From Snowy River